 Located just a couple of miles each of Paia, on a windy day you'll see some of the best windsurfers in the world.
 Parking can often be difficult since most of the good spots are grabbed by the windsurfers early in the day, but it's well worth waiting for a spot to open.

 You'll soon find that you've spent an hour watching the action and it hasn't cost you a penny.
-Be sure to bring your camera.Continue to 7 of 9 below.

-For many visitors Maui will always be known for its resorts, fine beaches, snorkeling and whale watching, Haleakala, and the Road to Hana.
+For many visitors, Maui will always be known for its resorts, fine beaches, snorkeling and whale watching, Haleakala, and the Road to Hana.

-Maui is much more, however, and a great way to see some of the other Maui is to drive through Upcountry.
-The drive starts at the North Shore town of Pa`ia, continues through the paniolo town of Makawao, to Kula known for its flowers, vegetables and ranches and ends at `Ulupalakua where you can have eat fresh Maui beef for lunch while sipping a glass of Maui wine.
+Maui is much more, however, and a great way to see some of the other parts of the island is to drive through Upcountry.
+The drive starts at the North Shore town of Pa`ia, continues through the paniolo (cowboy) town of Makawao, to Kula known for its flowers, vegetables, and ranches and ends at `Ulupalakua where you can enjoy eating fresh Maui beef for lunch while sipping a glass of Maui wine.

 If you enjoy the water, you'll surely appreciate the warm, clear waters of the Pacific Ocean.
 Great snorkeling can often be done right off the beach, especially at such favorite spots as at Black Rock on Ka'anapali Beach.

-From December until April there's no better place in Hawaii to see humpback whales than on Maui.
+From December until April, there's no better place in Hawaii to see humpback whales than on Maui.

 If you're headed to Maui during whale season, bring a pair of binoculars and start searching the ocean for the spray from the blowhole that tells you that there are whales to be seen.

 Lahaina today is a reflection of its colorful past.
 Approximately 55 acres of the town has been set aside as historic districts containing several sites designated as National Historic Landmarks.